 - We promote healthier models of masculinity that push against the toxicity of the patriarchy.

-We utilize the definition of "feminism" as written by Black feminist scholar bell hooks in Feminism Is For Everybody: Passionate Politics:
+We use the definition of "feminism" as written by Black feminist scholar bell hooks in Feminism Is For Everybody: Passionate Politics:

 - Consultation & Personal Advising